Junwoo-Seo-1998/SpatialBoost/README.txt

-in Assets/Shaders folder there are shader sources for vertex and fragment shaders to draw Phong stuffs and blinn shaders. in RenderingEngine/Core/Graphics Folder for graphics stuff. in Math.h files for uv computing.
+in Assets/Shaders folder there are shader sources for vertex and fragment shaders to draw Phong stuffs and blinn shaders. in RenderingEngine/Core/Graphics Folder for graphics stuff. in RenderingEngine/Core/Data Folder for graphics data type stuff like light data. in Math.h files for uv computing.
 For Shader files (Assets/Shaders/*.*)
 For Scene setups Scene/*.cpp and Scene/*.h